bhushanyadav07/bhushanyadav07/README.md

 <img align="right" src="https://github.com/bhushanyadav07/bhushanyadav07/blob/master/developer1111.gif" alt="Coder GIF" width="420" height="330">

 ## Hi there 👋,
-I'm a passionate developer with a strong interest in building PWA applications using React Native.
-I'm constantly seeking opportunities to expand my skillset through self-directed learning, R&D projects, and industry exposure.
-My current focus is on acquiring expertise in areas like front-end development, UI/UX design, and cross-platform app development.
-I'm excited to leverage my growing skillset to create innovative and user-friendly applications that solve real-world problems.
-I'm also an open-source enthusiast and hope to contribute to the developer community in the future.
+I'm a passionate developer with a strong interest in building Progressive Web Applications (PWAs) using Angular.
+I’m constantly exploring new ways to enhance my expertise through self-directed learning, R&D projects, and real-world industry experience.
+My current focus is on mastering front-end development with Angular, deepening my understanding of UI/UX design, and learning best practices for scalable and maintainable application architecture.
+I’m particularly interested in Angular’s ecosystem — including RxJS, NgRx state management, and Angular Material — to craft high-performance and user-friendly web applications.
+I’m excited to leverage my growing Angular skillset to create innovative solutions that address real-world challenges.
+As an open-source enthusiast, I also aim to contribute to the Angular community and share knowledge with fellow developers.

 💻 **Things I love**
 - Coding